-Manages, organizes, administers, and monitors activities and functions to implement public art projects in cooperation with multiple CIP Program departments and outside agencies, contractors, and design professionals.
+Manages complex, and politically sensitive multi-year public art projects through the City of Phoenix percent-for-art program in cooperation with multiple CIP Program departments and outside agencies, contractors, and design professionals.

 Develops program and project budgets, schedules, work plans, labor utilization, and cost estimates/projections.

-Drafts and administers all project design, construction/fabrication and installation contracts.
+Drafts and administers project design, construction/fabrication and installation contracts.

 Develops and presents public art and educational outreach workshops.